-Establish agreements with schools, churches, governmental jurisdictions and/or agencies, ESF #6 - Mass Care, Emergency Assistance, Page 6 of 8 September, 2009 Emergency Housing & Human Services and other organizations, prior to an event, for the use of buildings and/or facilities as emergency mass care shelters.
+Establish agreements with schools, churches, governmental jurisdictions and/or agencies, and other organizations, prior to an event, for the use of buildings and/or facilities as emergency mass care shelters.
 Update shelter agreements on an annual basis and provide a listing of all shelter sites to the Department of Emergency Management.
 Coordinate with the Department of Emergency Management in the development of local mass care programs and capabilities.